SunayBhoyar/SPPU_assignments/BE/LP5/HPC/4/readme.md

 ## File Description

+- `code4a.cu`: Contains the CUDA implementation of vector
-- `code.cu`: Contains the CUDA implementation of parallel reduction operations
+- `code4b.cu`: Contains the CUDA implementation of matrix multiplication